maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <a name="pop"></a>
 ### `POP`

 `FOR/NEXT` loops and `GOSUB`s store information in memory in an area called the runtime stack.
 This information is removed from memory when the loop completes or a `RETURN` is encountered.
 Under certain circumstances, this information can be left behind.
-If this occurs, the next loop or subroutine may not operate properly.
+If this occurs, the next loop or subroutine that is called may not operate properly.

 The most common cause of this problem is branching out of a loop or subroutine without calling the appropriate statement to complete it.
 For instance: